8 Things to Know About Living in Johannesburg

 I love the sun, and so this is a crucial requirement for me.
 Passed!

 2- Public Transportations.
-There’s not an official public transportation here except Gautrain but it’s very limited to a few exclusive areas near Sandton suburb.
+There’s not official public transportation here except Gautrain but it’s very limited to a few exclusive areas near Sandton suburb.
 The most common public transportation is the mini busses… There are nearly 1 million only in Johannesburg.
 But I don’t suggest you to use them, I’m not talking about you’d be the only white guy in one of them 🙂 and maybe if you’re not used, you could feel a little bit uncomfortable (all eyes on you!).
 I’m talking about there’s no timetables, you don’t know the path and where they stop.
-It’s a random transportation.
-You can ask to the driver where you’d like to go and pay the ticket.
+It’s random transportation.
+You can ask the driver where you’d like to go and pay the ticket.
 I don’t know how much is it, I think extremely cheap (probably less than 1€) because our friends haven’t ever used this service in their entire life.
 And so the car is the best way to move in Johannesburg.
 It’s required!
 Not a problem for me.

 3- Roads and Highways.
 If you’re planning to move and work in Johannesburg you have to know that’s a really busy city.
-A lot of traffic, and you could be stuck in the traffic jam for hours.
+A lot of traffic, and you could be stuck in a traffic jam for hours.
 Every working day from 6 to 8:30 am and from 4:30 to 6:30 pm (and Friday from 3pm to 5;30pm) you’ve all the roads and highways blocked!
 Luckily for me I’m an entrepreneur and don’t even think to use my car during those hours… I’m free so, what’s the problem, I wake up early in the morning, have breakfast, start working and then after 9am I can use my car and the streets are clear!
 Ok, maybe not THAT clear (like where I’m living in Italy), but quite clear.
 Same in the afternoon.
 My friends are used to move after 9am for going to the office, and then come back before the rush hour in the afternoon.
 Only one note: be extremely careful when you see a minibus, they drive like crazy, and sometimes they don’t respect red signals, right of way… They’re dangerous!!!

 4- A lot of cities inside the city.
-The metropolitan area of Johannesburg is huge, really huge, and you’ve some suburbs really poor, others extremely rich and a lot of them are mid class.
+The metropolitan area of Johannesburg is huge, really huge, and you’ve some suburbs really poor, others extremely rich and a lot of them are mid-class.
 So you have to choose which kind of life you prefer.
 Obviously there’s a lot of crime in the poor area and the same in the richest areas.
 So the choice is yours!
 Anyway every area is different, it depends if you wanna live in an apartment, in a single house or in secure villas inside the complex with fences.
 Some of the best areas are Sandton, Bryanston, Rosebank, Fourways, LoneHill, Paulshof, Morningside… most of them in the North Area.
 In another post I’ll talk about my favorite suburb in Joburg!

 5- It’s a multicultural city.
 There’s a lot of immigration here and there are two Chinatowns, an India town, Portuguese, Greek, and Italian enclaves.
 There’s a huge Italian community here, so if you’re from Italy you can feel at home sometimes!
 You should visit the Italian Club, more infos at their official website.